Someone8859/Web-Template/README.md

 Tested on: Kali GNU/Linux running Apache 2.4.51, PHP version 7.4 Ubuntu 20.04.3 LTS running Apache 2.4.48, PHP version 7.4
-Latest test on Ubuntu 21.10 running Apache version ?.?.? (not recorded, will update later), PHP version 8.0 (will compatible with PHP7)
+Latest test on Ubuntu 21.10 running Apache version 2.4.48, PHP version 8.0 (will compatible with PHP7)

 Features:

-Nothing, focusing on admin panel
+Nothing, focusing on admin panel, blog-like

 ## Warning: This web server is just in alpha and contain many security vulnerability or error.
 Please report any error or security vulnerability on the Issue tab.
 If you want to suggest a features, create a pull request, or use the Issue tab.
 Very thanks for your contribute.